mpaldridge/mpaldridge.github.io/docs/teaching.md

 ### MATH30002/MATHM0009 Topics in Discrete Mathematics (Bristol)

-In 2013-14 at the University of Bristol, I lectured one third of this module, on Introduction to Graph Theory, with Dr Jon Bober and Dr Karen Gunderson.
+In 2013-14 at the University of Bristol, I lectured one third of of [MATH30002/MATHM0009 Topics in Discrete Mathematics](../math30002/), on an Introduction to Graph Theory, with Dr Jonathan Bober and Dr Karen Gunderson.